-ARRA imposes notice requirements on employers to advise qualified beneficiaries of these rights.
-On March 19, 2009, the Department of Labor ("DOL") issued four model COBRA notices to employers: a general notice (which is available in full and abbreviated versions); an alternative notice for complying with notice requirements when the employer is subject to a state program of continuation coverage similar to COBRA; and a notice to deal with those individuals who are eligible to make a second chance election.
+ARPA imposes notice requirements on employers to advise qualified beneficiaries of their COBRA subsidy rights.
+On April 7, 2021, the Department of Labor (DOL) issued four model COBRA notices to employers: a general notice; an alternative notice for complying with notice requirements when the employer is subject to a state program of continuation coverage similar to COBRA; a notice to deal with those individuals who are eligible to make a second chance election; and a notice of expiration of premium assistance.
+Further, the DOL issued a summary of COBRA premium assistance provisions which must accompany notices other than the notice of expiration of premium assistance.
 Each notice comes in several parts, many of which will look familiar to employers.
-For purposes of this client alert, we will only discuss the general notice (in both forms) and the notice in connection with extended election period.
+For purposes of this client alert, we will only discuss the general notice, the notice in connection with extended election period, and the expiration notice.

-The general notice must be sent to all qualified beneficiaries who experienced a qualifying event at any time between September 1, 2008, through December 31, 2009.
-This will create headaches for employers because employers must notify individuals who are not eligible for the ARRA benefits of their existence.
-Inevitably, some participants will assume they are, in fact, eligible and request the benefit and employers will need to spend time explaining to the qualified beneficiary why he or she is ineligible.
+The general notice must be sent to all qualified beneficiaries who experienced a qualifying event at any time between April 1, 2021, through September 30, 2021 (the “COBRA Subsidy Period”).
+This will create headaches for employers because employers must notify individuals who are not eligible for the ARPA benefits (e.g., voluntary terminations or loss of coverage for reasons unrelated to the employee’s involuntary termination or reduction in hours) of their existence.
+Inevitably, some participants will assume they are, in fact, eligible and request the benefit and employers will need to spend time explaining to the qualified beneficiary why they are ineligible.

-Employers must now distribute notices to all qualified beneficiaries who had a qualifying event between September 1, 2008, and December 31, 2009.
-For those who experienced an involuntary termination between September 1, 2008, and February 16, 2009, the DOL requires the information and the notice in connection with extended election periods be provided to such individuals by April 18, 2009.
-While there is no specific deadline for the general notice to all qualified beneficiaries, based upon the foregoing information unexpected results, the sooner the employer can provide this the better because it will start tolling the 60-day election period.
+Employers must now distribute appropriate notices to subsidy-eligible qualified beneficiaries.
+For those who experienced an involuntary termination prior to April 1, 2021 (and generally after November 1, 2019 for those plans which begin coverage on the first of the month following the qualifying event), the DOL requires the notice in connection with extended election period be provided to such individuals by May 31, 2021.
+While there is no specific deadline for the general notice to all qualified beneficiaries (i.e., those with any qualifying event after April 1, 2021), based upon the foregoing information, the sooner the employer can provide this information the better because it will start tolling the 60-day election period.